urbanchr/coderoad-python-test/TUTORIAL.md

 Complete the `add` function.
 It should be able to add one or more numbers together.
 For example: `add(1) = 1`, `add(1, 2) = 3`, and `add(1, 2, 3) = 6`.

-#### HINTS

-- This is a hint to help people through the test
-- Second hint for 1.1, don't worry if the hints don't show up yet

 ## 2. Add DOCTYPE